 In all doctoral programmes, the degree comprises of a doctoral thesis and 40 credits of additional compulsory studies.
 The doctoral thesis can be either a monograph or an article-based thesis.

 The studies included in the degree are flexibly planned to support the doctoral student’s future plans.
-In addition to methodological and theoretical studies, degree studies may relate to communication, pedagogy, science administration and management.
+In addition to methodological and theoretical studies, degree studies may relate to communication, pedagogy, science administration and management which are offered by the University of Helsinki Doctoral School.

 Students can earn credits through traditional completion methods as well as by presenting conference papers, producing scientific publications, providing teaching and organising events.
 An individually constructed degree enables students to develop their expertise based on their own interests.